Human behavioral ecology: Basic principles

+Methodology

+As a subdiscipline of ecology, HBE draws upon systemic and individualistic frameworks in studying human relational patterns.
+Breaking down complex socioecological patterns into their structural-functional relationships allows scientists to describe social behaviour from the perspective of the overall ecosystem rather than isolated agents.
+An example of the research methodology in practice might see a scientist examining marriage rates by taking into account local options, cultural preferences, socioeconomic status, political freedoms, and so forth.

 Ecological selectionism

 Ecological selectionism refers to the assumption that humans are highly flexible in their behaviors.
 Furthermore, it assumes that various ecological forces select for various behaviors that optimize humans' inclusive fitness in their given ecological context.

-The piecemeal approach

-The piecemeal approach refers to taking a reductionist approach as opposed to a holistic approach in studying human socioecological behavior.
-Human behavioral ecologists assume that by taking complex social phenomena, (e.g., marriage patterns, foraging behaviors, etc.), and then breaking them down into sets of components involving decisions and constraints that they are in a better position to create models and make predictions involving human behavior.
-An example would be examining marriage systems by examining the ecological context, mate preferences, the distribution of particular characteristics within the population, and so forth.

 Conditional strategies

 Human behavioral ecologists assume that what might be the most adaptive strategy in one environment might not be the most adaptive strategy in another environment.
 Conditional strategies, therefore, can be represented in the following statement: